michalchrzastek/Budget-Monitor/README.md

 ```
 sudo apt-get install postgresql postgresql-client
 ```
-17. Then create new user
+17. Then create a new user
  ```
 sudo -u postgres bash
 CREATE USER bm_appuser WITH ENCRYPTED PASSWORD ‘bm_appuser01’;
 ALTER ROLE bm_appuser WITH SUPERUSER;
-\q
 ```
 18. Create database for our app
 ```